Van Gogh (surname)

 Van Gogh is a Dutch toponymic surname meaning "from/of Goch", a town on the border of the Netherlands in the Kleve District of Germany.
-It is an uncommon surname (792 people in the Netherlands in 2007), and most people are, like the painter, descendant of Gerrit van Goch, who married in 1631 in The Hague.
+It is an uncommon surname (792 people in the Netherlands in 2007), and most people are, like the painter Vincent van Gogh, descendant of Gerrit van Goch, who married in 1631 in The Hague.
 People with the surname include: